Witnessing non-objectivity in the framework of strong quantum Darwinism: Quantum Photonic Simulation Experimental Proposal

 Meanwhile, for the witness, we assume that the point channel and unitary evolutions are deterministic (such as the Hadamards we have chosen).
 And since we fix the final end basis, the first set requires $C$ runs.
 The second set of runs requires the objectivity operation.
 Let $p_{CNOT}$ be the probability of the CNOT operation succeeding.
 Two CNOT operations are required per environment, therefore the probability of a successful parity check on one environment has probability $p_{CNOT}^{2}.$ There are $M$ environments, therefore the probability of all the parity checks successfully occurring is $\left(p_{CNOT}^{2}\right)^{M}$.
 In order for there to be a total of $C$ successful runs, there must have been at least $C\left(1/p_{CNOT}\right)^{2M}$ copies of the state.
 Therefore, the witness scheme would require $C+C\left(1/p_{CNOT}\right)^{2M}$ runs in total.

 If the CNOT operation can be implemented with success probability of $p_{CNOT}\gtrsim1/3$, then the witness scheme outperforms quantum state tomography.
 If we introduce in the fidelities for the CNOT operation, then could roughly replace $p_{CNOT}\rightarrow p_{CNOT}\cdot F_{CNOT}$ where $F_{CNOT}$ is the fidelity.
 If $F_{CNOT}=0.79$, then a minimum success probability of $p_{CNOT}\geq1/3F_{CNOT}\approx0.42$ is required.
 In previous literature, for example Ref. \citep{Lin2009}, a theoretical $p_{CNOT}=1/2$ is possible, using nonlinear elements.
-This shows that with sufficiently good controlled-NOT operations with reasonable success probability, the witnessing scheme present here can scale better as more environments are added.
+Although a realistic device suffers from decoherence effects \cite{He2012,Fan2013}, there has been much work in analysing it and reducing it in order to increase success probabilities and fidelities \cite{Heo2017,Heo2018,Hong2019}.
+This shows that with sufficiently good controlled-NOT operations with reasonable success probability, the witnessing scheme presented here can scale better as more environments are added.